2000 Fijian coup d'état: Seizure of Parliament

-On 19 May 2000, the first anniversary of Chaudhry's election, a group of armed men led by failed businessman George Speight stormed the Fijian Parliament and took the government hostage.
+On 19 May 2000, the first anniversary of Chaudhry's election, a group of armed men led by businessman George Speight stormed the Fijian Parliament and took the government hostage.
 The coup was backed by Fiji's Counter Revolutionary Warfare Unit, who provided soldiers and weapons.
-Speight claimed to have seized power on behalf of ethnic Fijians, and purported to have revoked the 1997 constitution and appointed himself interim president and opposition MP Timoci Silatolu as interim Prime Minister.
+Speight claimed to have seized power on behalf of ethnic Fijians, and purported to have revoked the 1997 constitution and appointed himself interim president and opposition MP Timoci Silatolu as interim prime minister.
 In the immediate aftermath of the takeover, participants in the protest march moved from Government House to surround parliament, while mobs of youths burned and looted Indo-Fijian-owned shops in Suva.

 President Kamisese Mara responded by declaring a state of emergency and police imposed a curfew.
 Former Prime Minister Rabuka initially acted as a negotiator attempting to free the hostages, but was later dismissed after Speight decided he could no longer trust him.
-On 20 May ten hostages were released after resigning from the government.
-In a televised press conference Speight swore in Jope Seniloli as interim president, and was then sworn in as Prime Minister, with Silatolu as his deputy and Rakuita Vakalalabure as attorney-general.
+On 20 May, ten hostages were released after resigning from the government.
+In a televised press conference Speight swore in Jope Seniloli as interim president, and was then sworn in as prime minister, with Silatolu as his deputy and Rakuita Vakalalabure as attorney-general.
 Chaudhry was beaten after refusing to resign.

 Police and the RFMF failed to control access to parliament, allowing people to come and go freely while negotiations continued.
-On 26 May the RFMF finally attempted to establish a cordon, resulting in a confrontation with Speight in the presence of international media.
+On 26 May, the RFMF finally attempted to establish a cordon, resulting in a confrontation with Speight in the presence of international media.
 The same day fifteen soldiers and two military officers defected to the rebels.
 The next day, 200 rebels confronted soldiers at the cordon, resulting in gunfire and two soldiers and a camera operator being wounded.
-The next day President Mara sacked Chaudhry for being unable to perform his functions and appointed Tevita Momoedonu, the sole cabinet member who was not in parliament when it was seized, as Prime Minister.
+The next day President Mara sacked Chaudhry for being unable to perform his functions and appointed Tevita Momoedonu, the sole cabinet member who was not in parliament when it was seized, as prime minister.
 After advising Mara to prorogue parliament for six months, Momoedonu resigned, leaving Mara with "unfettered executive authority".